Raphnat/flutter_ducafecat_news_getx/README.md

 }
 ```

-Because this `CategoryController` belongs to `Application` and is loaded by the route
+`CategoryController` belongs to `Application` and is loaded by the route.

 ## State Management